 The 40 resident assistants (RAs) provide ongoing programs for the residential halls and houses.
 In the beginning of each semester, these programs are designed to build hall community and provide avenues for friendships to foster.
 Throughout the year, the RAs are encouraged to offer programming in a variety of areas, including:

 In additional to floor and building programming, the RAs as a group provide nine large programs per semester and many more all-campus events.
 Some programs in the past have included:

 - B-Town Run Around

 - Garden Parties

 These programs attempt to address the needs and wants of students.
 Therefore, every student, regardless of employment with ResLife, is encouraged to develop program ideas.
 The Residential Life staff is more than happy to work with students to facilitate new initiatives.

-There are three hall directors in residential life and each maintains a collateral assignment in addition to their duties with RAs.
+There are three Residence Life Coordinators in Residential Life and each maintains a collateral assignment in addition to their duties with RAs.
 Some of the collateral positions have included: